ycremar/awesome-coincidences-between-two-papers/README.md

 ## Evidence Exhibits

-We compare several similar elements in terms of figures and text in the following figures.
+We compare several similar elements in terms of text, figures, and finally paper structures in the following figures.

 ### Text